joinpursuit/9-1-bird-sanctuary-project/README.md

 ![demo gif](./assets/bird-sanctuary.gif)

 Here is a deployed version of the application.
-Use it to feel and notice the functionality of the application [Deployed version](https://main--mellow-tartufo-57470d.netlify.app/)
+Use it to feel and notice the functionality of the application:<br>
+[Deployed version](https://main--mellow-tartufo-57470d.netlify.app/)

-**CSS is not required and you willl not be given points for CSS** Here is a video of what your app could look like with no CSS [App Video No CSS](https://drive.google.com/file/d/1-jMymrRjOEIrCzdN81R_u-8VPMkP_g3Q/view?usp=sharing)
+**CSS is not required and you willl not be given points for CSS**<br>
+Here is a video of what your app could look like with no CSS:<br>
+[App Video No CSS](https://drive.google.com/file/d/1-jMymrRjOEIrCzdN81R_u-8VPMkP_g3Q/view?usp=sharing)

 ## User Stories and Points